shawna-p/EasyRenPyGui/README.md

 ## How to Use

 If you would like to quickly create a GitHub repository of your own using this template, simply click GitHub's "Use this template" button in green on the repository.
-The template is not a fork of this repository or connected to it, so you can then just use it like a regular repository.
+The resulting repository is not a fork of this repository nor connected to it, so you can then just use it like a regular repository.
 For more on using template repositories, see <https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template/>.

 Otherwise, you can use the "Code" dropdown next to the "Use this template" button and either download a ZIP of the repository or use GitHub Desktop to do so.

 Once you've got the repository downloaded onto your computer, unzip it if necessary and relocate the outermost EasyRenPyGui folder (the one with the `game/` folder inside it) to your Ren'Py project folder and rename it to whatever your project name is.

-Next, open `options.rpy` and change the top three values (config.name, build.name, and config.save_directory) to something unique for your project.
+Next, open `options.rpy` and change the three values at the top of the file (`config.name`, `build.name`, and `config.save_directory`) to something unique for your project.

 Finally, inside the `audio/` and `images/` folders are two files called `delete this.md`.
 These two `.md` files are included only for the purposes of ensuring those folders are added to the repository and should be deleted.
 You may also freely remove any file inside the `optional files/` folder that you don't need, as they are all standalone and can be removed without consequence.